 I put both my facecloth and the loofer in the sun after use.

 In search of something?
 Just type "frozen shoulder" for example.

 True acne vulgaris also requires a proper scrub but really it's far more of a systemic problem.
 A few thoughts:

 Get A LITTLE sunshine onto the whole affected areas if possible on a daily basis.
 The ultraviolet rays are a very good disinfectant and you've probably noticed that your acne is much worse in the winter months.

 Not TOO MUCH sunshine, remember; rather acne than a melanoma.
 Just three good burns in the sun in your whole life and you are likely to get skin cancer.
 But small amounts are excellent.

-Have yourself tested for insulin resistance; frequently raised blood glucose if often the underlying acne; it will mean avoiding all refined carbohydrate, which is a good thing to do anyway.
+Have yourself tested for insulin resistance; frequently raised blood glucose if often the underlying cause of acne; it will mean avoiding all refined carbohydrates, which is a good thing to do anyway.
 They are what make us obese, diabetic and raise the spectre of cardiovascular disease.